PerfectFit-project/virtual_coach_useful_activities/README.md

 		 - Run `sudo docker-compose up –-build`.

    - When running the project locally on Windows, I got an error for the SQLTrackerStore.
-Just removing the information on `volumes:` in docker-compose.yml helped.
+Just removing the information on `volumes` in docker-compose.yml helped.
 This removes the persistence though.

 ## Frontend Styling